Paul449/PAU_tutoRegex4675/gist-template.md

 Quantifiers allow us to set a limit of how many times we can make a character to be repeated

++: This quantifier allow us to match one or even more than one character from our string *: it matches zero or more characters from our string ?: it also matches zero or more characters from our string

 ### Character Classes